Professor Dory Elizabeth Reeves

 Gender and Urban Planning

 Management skills for planners

-UNI Habitat Global Steering Group
+UN Habitat UNI Global Steering Group

-University UNI Habitat Steering Group
+UoA UNI Habitat Steering Group

 Selected publications and creative works (Research Outputs)

 - Reeves, D., & Knight-Lenihan, S. (2017).
 Habitat III: NUA is a critical complement to 2015's Sustainable Development Goals and the Paris climate agreement.
 Planning Quarterly (204), 4-12.

 Other University of Auckland co-authors: Stephen Knight-Lenihan